 Demand for road use is inelastic.
 Therefore, higher taxes may not solve the problem.
 The government should look at providing alternatives.

 Taxes are already quite high.
 It is argued by motorists that they may already may the social cost.
-However, social cost is difficult to measure, for example, it may depend on how serious global warming is.
+However, the social cost is difficult to measure, for example, it may depend on how serious global warming is.

 Road pricing in city centres may cause a loss of business in city centres and encourage out of town shopping.
 This may lead to social costs within city centres.
 It depends whether alternative transport is provided.